Combe Martin History Homepage

 Combe Martin provides a welcoming and diverse range of hospitality options, making it an excellent base for exploring the stunning North Devon coastline.

-A wide range of activities, parties, clubs and fares are held at Combe Martin Village Hall on the High Street, throughout the year.
+A wide range of activities, parties, clubs and fairs are held at Combe Martin Village Hall on the High Street, throughout the year.
 Read more in our article>

 If you're looking for gear and equipment, charming seaside shops, or cozy accommodation, Combe Martin has it all.
 You’ll also find takeaways, cafés, and campsites under the stars to suit your needs.